Alex Auld

 Alexander James Auld (born January 7, 1981) is a Canadian former professional ice hockey goaltender.
-Auld played in the National Hockey League (NHL) with the Vancouver Canucks, Florida Panthers, Phoenix Coyotes, Boston Bruins, Ottawa Senators, Dallas Stars, New York Rangers and the Montreal Canadiens.
-He has also appeared internationally for Team Canada on three occasions: the 2001 World Junior Championships, the 2004 Spengler Cup, and the 2006 World Championships.
+Auld played in the National Hockey League (NHL) with the Vancouver Canucks, Florida Panthers, Phoenix Coyotes, Boston Bruins, Ottawa Senators, Dallas Stars, New York Rangers and the Montreal Canadiens from 2002 to 2012.
+He has also appeared internationally for the Canadian national team on three occasions: the 2001 World Junior Championships, the 2004 Spengler Cup, and the 2006 World Championships.

 Playing career

 Minor

 Auld played most of his minor hockey in his hometown of Thunder Bay, Ontario, with the Thunder Bay Kings program.
 He was a minor hockey teammate of future NHLers Taylor Pyatt, Patrick Sharp, Jason Jaspers and Aaron MacKenzie.
 Their Kings team won gold in the All Ontario Bantam AAA championships in 1997 played in North Bay, Ontario.

 Junior

 Auld started junior career with the North Bay Centennials of the Ontario Hockey League (OHL) at the tail end of the 1997–98 season, appearing in six games without registering a win.
 After appearing in 38 games the following season, Auld was selected in the second round, 40th overall, of the 1999 NHL entry draft by the Florida Panthers.
 He would finish out his junior career with the Centennials, spending two more seasons as their starting goaltender.
 In his final season, Auld was named to Team Canada for the 2001 World Junior Ice Hockey Championships, where he backed up Maxime Ouellet, winning a bronze medal.
 Later that same season, Auld was traded to the Vancouver Canucks for a third round pick in the 2002 NHL entry draft and a compensatory pick in the 2001 NHL entry draft.